dciancu/unifi-protect-unvr-docker-arm64/README.md

 ## Logs

 You can check logs using `docker compose logs -f` and files inside container at `/var/log`.
-Inside the container you can check logs unsing `journalctl -f`.
+Inside the container you can check logs using `journalctl -f`.
 `unifi-protect` logs are at `/srv/unifi-protect/logs`
 `unifi-core` logs are at `/data/unifi-core/logs`